 During one or both years that you are a corps member, you may be eligible to enroll as a member of AmeriCorps.
-To qualify for AmeriCorps enrollment, you must meet citizenship and service term requirement.
+To qualify for AmeriCorps enrollment, you must meet specific citizenship and service term requirements.

 AmeriCorps awards rely on federal funding.
 Given the competitive grant process and dependence on Congressional funding, we cannot guarantee these benefits to any corps member.